Adana Demirspor: Governance

-Adana Demirspor is an incorporated company that will partially open to public.
-President Murat Sancak holds the majority of the shares.
+Adana Demirspor is an incorporated company.
+Murat Sancak holds the majority of the shares.
 The club were a member-owned sports club until 2021.
 From 1940 to 1959, the club were directly governed by TCDD.

 Notable players

+Muharrem Gülergin (nickname is Fofo) is the most well-known and reputable name of the club, who performed in different branches such as football, athleticism, water polo, as well as being a manager and coach in later years.
+The north curva tribune in the old stadium (5 Ocak) was named after him.
+In addition, the names that became the notable players by performed for a long time in the early era of the club can be shown as Selami Tekkazancı (nicknamed Füze), Yaşar Kartal (nicknamed Kartal), Ali Hikmet Aydınlıoğlu (nicknamed Coral).
+In the 1970s especially, Rasin Gürcan was one of the key players who symbolized with Demirspor.
+He was the captain of 1977–78 season that Demirspor was runner-up in the Turkish Cup.

-Fatih Terim and Hasan Şaş, two names synonymous with Galatasaray S.K. and the Turkish national team, were born in Adana and began their careers with Adana Demirspor.
-Terim spent five years at the club before moving to Galatasaray.
+Fatih Terim and Hasan Şaş, two names synonymous with Galatasaray and the Turkish national team, were born in Adana and began their careers with Adana Demirspor.
+Terim spent five years (1969-1974) at the club before moving to Galatasaray.
 He became a manager after retiring and won several honours, including the UEFA Cup in 2000, four straight Süper Lig titles, and a semi-final finish in the 2008 UEFA European Football Championship. Şaş spent two years at the club before moving to Ankaragücü in 1995.
 He was a part of the Turkey squad that finished in third place at the 2002 FIFA World Cup.
 He also played a part in winning five Süper Lig and three Turkish Cup titles with Galatasaray from 1998 to 2009.
 Adana Demirspor also produced striker Taner Gülleri.